Sea Me Dive

 Of course.
 A proper contractor will review your options with you and explain how the repairs can be done.
 Some issues may be too severe and will require full replacement but more often than not a repair is possible.

 Don’t panic!
-If a catastrophic event happened (e.g. a section of the seawall has collapsed into the water or a storm has slammed a boat into your seawall), call a professional Seawall restoration company like Sea Me Dive.
+If a catastrophic event happens (e.g. a section of the seawall has collapsed into the water or a storm has slammed a boat into your seawall), call a professional Seawall restoration company like Sea Me Dive.
 We can assess the damage and advise you on your immediate course of action.
-If necessary we will bring in a structural engineer to evaluate your options.
+If necessary, we will bring in a structural engineer to evaluate your options.
 We may be able to offer a temporary solution until a team can get out and initiate a permanent fix.
-If the damage is ‘simply’ an issue of normal wear-and-tear, we will give you an estimate on the maintenance & repairs and we can schedule the project.
+If the damage is simply an issue of normal wear-and-tear, we will give you an estimate on the maintenance & repairs and we can schedule the project.

-is always an ‘X’ factor.
-When rain falls onto the property it significantly increases the pressure on the upland side (referred to as ‘hydrostatic pressure’).
-It gets absorbed down into the earth or grass but then looks for a lateral path to join the water on the other side of the wall.
-This creates additional pressure on the wall and results in what was once a straight structure to begin to bow outward or topple over.
-The water eventually finds small cracks to seep through and with time those cracks widen, further weakening the wall.
 Weep holes are put in place to release the hydrostatic pressure.
 They allow for the water to seep through in a controlled manner.
 Some weep holes have a cloth/fabric mesh which filters out the sand/dirt so you lose the water but none of your yard gets washed away with it.
-Another form of weep hole is the Jet Filter™ which utilizes state-of-the-art technology to filter the water out while also preventing the main body of water from flowing back in with a one way check valve through the weep hole to the land side.
+Another form of weep hole is the Jet Filter™, which utilizes state-of-the-art technology to filter the water out while also preventing the main body of water from flowing back in with a one way check valve through the weep hole to the land side.

 Seawall erosion occurs with time due to the influence of the elements on the seawall.
 The constant wave action and rains eventually degrade the wall.
-If caught early enough the repairs can be relatively minor, perhaps just a application of hydraulic concrete grout to seal and prevent any further damage.
-A more involved repair will require the use of structural mesh together with a concrete repair to strengthen the wall or bind it.
-The toe may also need some work in which case a toe wall footer with either sheet panels filled with concrete or riprap bags/rock may be the solution.
-If the seawall has been neglected for too long it may require complete replacement.
-There are many possible scenarios, each with their own unique solution.
+If caught early enough, the repairs can be relatively minor, sometimes being as small as just an application of hydraulic concrete grout to seal and prevent any further damage.
+A more involved repair can require the use of structural mesh together with a concrete repair to strengthen the wall or bind it.

-Every single project is different, there is no single one-size-fits-all solution.
-Simple repairs can range from maintenance to full restoration and more complex problems will run into the thousands.
-What is important to remember is that the cost of replacement far exceeds any repair bill.
-A new seawall is approximately $800-$1,100 per linear foot.
-A typical 75-foot property would be looking at a $70,000-$80,000 bill.
-Important to note, at times a seawall is too far gone and the cost of repairs, if indeed they can be done at all, is not worth the ROI.
+Important to note: At times a seawall is too far gone and the cost of repairs, if indeed they can be done at all, is not worth the ROI.
 It may be cheaper in the long run to replace the seawall altogether and not invest in a major repair that will only extend the life of the wall by a few years at best.

 Just like your roof, if an inspection indicates the buyer will need to invest 20K in repairs, that fact will play a role in their purchase offer.
-If you as a homeowner invest in the repairs yourself before placing the house on the market you can avoid having to make concessions to the buyer.
-At the very least you will be forewarned as to what issues there are with your wall.
+If you as a homeowner invest in the repairs yourself before placing the house on the market, you can avoid having to make concessions to the buyer.
+At the very least, you will be forewarned as to what issues there are with your wall.

 Blog Post